Quantum neural network: Quantum perceptrons

 A lot of proposals attempt to find a quantum equivalent for the perceptron unit from which neural nets are constructed.
 A problem is that nonlinear activation functions do not immediately correspond to the mathematical structure of quantum theory, since a quantum evolution is described by linear operations and leads to probabilistic observation.
 Ideas to imitate the perceptron activation function with a quantum mechanical formalism reach from special measurements to postulating non-linear quantum operators (a mathematical framework that is disputed).
-A direct implementation of the activation function using the circuit-based model of quantum computation has recently been proposed by Schuld, Sinayskiy and Petruccione based on the quantum phase estimation algorithm.
+A direct implementation of the activation function using the circuit-based model of quantum computation has recently been proposed based on the quantum phase estimation algorithm.

 Quantum networks

 At a larger scale, researchers have attempted to generalize neural networks to the quantum setting.
 One way of constructing a quantum neuron is to first generalise classical neurons and then generalising them further to make unitary gates.
 Interactions between neurons can be controlled quantumly, with unitary gates, or classically, via measurement of the network states.
 This high-level theoretical technique can be applied broadly, by taking different types of networks and different implementations of quantum neurons, such as photonically implemented neurons and quantum reservoir processor (quantum version of reservoir computing).
 Most learning algorithms follow the classical model of training an artificial neural network to learn the input-output function of a given training set and use classical feedback loops to update parameters of the quantum system until they converge to an optimal configuration.
 Learning as a parameter optimisation problem has also been approached by adiabatic models of quantum computing.

 Quantum neural networks can be applied to algorithmic design: given qubits with tunable mutual interactions, one can attempt to learn interactions following the classical backpropagation rule from a training set of desired input-output relations, taken to be the desired output algorithm's behavior.
 The quantum network thus 'learns' an algorithm.